asavinov/bistro/core/README.md

 > A table will store a record only if the where-function is true.

-It is defined by providing a lambda-function as well as the necessary parameters:
+It is defined by providing a adder-function as well as the necessary parameters:

 ```java
 myTable.where(